theleagueof/fontship/README.md

         uses: docker://theleagueof/fontship:latest
 ```

-Note that this example workflow used the syntax to pull a container from Docker Hub because it is much faster to pull an existing container than to use Github Action's default method which rebuilds a new container at runtime on every invocation.
-If you'd prefer to wait the couple extra minutes you may also use the default invocation suggested by Github by substituting this line:
+Note that this example workflow used the syntax to pull a container from Docker Hub because it is much faster to pull an existing container than to use Github Action’s default method which rebuilds a new container at runtime on every invocation.
+If you’d prefer to wait the couple extra minutes you may also use the default invocation suggested by Github by substituting this line:

 ```yaml
         uses: docker://theleagueof/fontship:latest